enqueuer-land/enqueuer/README.md

 Just make sure it's not breaking anything running `$ npm run all` and then submit it.
 If you like it but don't want to waste time creating a PR, no problem either.
 Create an issue.
 Or, even easier, give it it a github star.
 It's cheap and it doesn't hurt anyone.

+#### Still in Beta
+Enqueuer is still a beta version, so please excuse any small glitches that may occur here and there.
+They will all be gone soon. :)

+#### Feedback
+We'd love to get your feedback!
+If you have any comments, suggestions, etc. you can reach us [here](github.com/enqueuer-land/enqueuer).

 #### license
 MIT